 Traditional Fare of Kauai

 Poke is a raw fish dish that’s often served as an appetizer.
 Two of the most common types of poke are tuna (ahi) and octopus (tako).
 The fish is cubed, seasoned, and served as a salad.
 This is one of the foods you must eat in Kauai.

 Of all the Hawaiian islands, Kauai stands out as having the biggest taro-producing farm.
 Poi is a dish made from mashed taro root, and has the consistency of runny mashed potatoes.
 It’s eaten on its own, made into desserts, baked into sweet breads, and sometimes even blended with hummus.

-Local Favorites to Try
+Kauai Local Food Favorites

-Loco moco consists of a hamburger topped with an egg cooked over easy.
+Loco Moco consists of a hamburger topped with an egg cooked over easy.
 The whole thing is served on a bed of rice and smothered in brown gravy.
 This is a favorite for any and every meal of the day.

 Saimin blends Japanese, Filipino, and Chinese traditions to create a soup and noodle dish that’s often accompanied by fishcakes, pork, spam, eggs, and onions.